hphelion/documentation/dns.md

 The HP Cloud Domain Name service (DNS) provides you with a managed domain name service that features anycast routing hosted by HP.

+Interested an early preview?
+[Sign up]((http://go.hpcloud.com/DNS-private-beta-signup) for the HP Cloud DNS Private Beta now.
+Please note that you must have an existing account with HP Cloud Services before requesting access (sign up for an account [here](https://console.hpcloud.com/login)).

 ## API
-Do you need low level, raw REST API access to HP Cloud LBaaS?
+Do you need low level, raw REST API access to HP Cloud DNS?
 Take a look at the [DNS API page](/api/dns/).